lordvalor/lemp-docker/README.md

 ### Content

-- Ngnx
+- Nginx
 - php 7.4-fpm
 - Mysql
 - PhpMyAdmin

 Do You need `docker` and `docker-compose` installed.

 if you already installed **Docker** You need follow the instruction below

 ## Linux
 ```